ismailbayram/bigpicture/README.md

 ## Validators
 ### NoImportValidator
-Checks if the package imports the given package.
+Checks if the package imports the given package. **It can be used in layered architectures.**

 **Example 1**:
 For instance, in this project, `/internal/config` package can not import any other package.